 With the number of apps in the app stores today, you’ll likely find a variety of competitors, whose products are similar to your own.
 Take note of all your initial competitors without filtering any out.
 Research this long list of potential competitors and scale it down to the top 4 or 5 heavy contenders based on similarity to your app and the competitor’s success.
 A 1-star app with only a handful of reviews isn’t likely to be a real contender, but a 5-star app with thousands of reviews is a formidable competitor.

 Surprisingly, managing the category of your app is a whole science in itself.
 Because so many downloads are driven by the app stores’ Top Charts, it’s important to choose the category that will give your app the best shot of ranking highly in the Top Charts for your category.

 The reality is that all categories are not created equally.
 For instance, the Social category will drive more downloads than the Lifestyle category.
-However, your app is going to have a harder time ranking highly in the Social category (against the likes of Instagram, Facebook, Twitter, LinkedIn, Tumblr, etc.) than in the Lifestyle category (against things like horoscope and drink recipe apps).
-The former’s brands are massive and will be virtually impossible to beat, but if you’re able to do it you will earn serious amounts of downloads.
-The latter’s apps are not as entrenched by users and it’s more likely you can rank against them, but you might not earn as many downloads from it.
+However, your app is going to have a harder time ranking highly in the Social category (against the likes of Instagram, Facebook, Twitter, LinkedIn, Tumblr, etc.) than in the Lifestyle category (against apps like horoscope and drink recipes ).
+The former category’s brands are massive and will be virtually impossible to beat, but if you’re able to do it, you will earn serious amounts of downloads.
+The latter category’s apps are not as entrenched by users, and it’s more likely you can rank against them, but you might not earn as many downloads from it.